The help and man Commands

 # Output: ls is /bin/ls # This means it's not built-in

-Remember: If a command is built-in, use help
+Remember: If a command is built-in, use help.
+If it's not built-in, use man.

 Common Options